 Education launcher key activities:

 Our Events and News

-- Join us for a virtual 2020 Summer Institute in Occupational Health Psychology on July 14 to 16 on the topic, Building a Culture of Health, Safety, and Well-Being .
-We will bring together organizational leaders, practitioners in safety and wellness, and researchers in the area of Total Worker Health.
+- Thank you for attending our virtual 2020 Summer Institute in Occupational Health Psychology on the topic, Building a Culture of Health, Safety, and Well-Being .
+Webinar recordings and handouts will be available soon.

-- "Workplaces need to take the lead when it comes to employee well-being."
-Leslie Hammer interviews with Health Central on job stress as a critical factor in mental or physical health.
+Leslie Hammer, interviews with Health Central on job stress as a critical factor in mental or physical health.
+"Workplaces need to take the lead when it comes to employee well-being."

-- Oregon Institute of Occupational Health Sciences (where OHWC is housed), Oregon OSHA, and SAIF Corporation have signed an alliance to join efforts to expand the knowledge and efforts of Total Worker Health®.
+- The Oregon Institute of Occupational Health Sciences (where OHWC is housed), Oregon OSHA, and SAIF Corporation signed an alliance to join efforts to expand the knowledge and efforts of Total Worker Health® .

 - September is suicide prevention month

 - Recruiting organizations for a Total Worker Health climate survey

 - Talking Total Worker Health in the Tri-Cities